maxfahl/cursor-agent-master-prompt/README.md

 ```

 - **Realtive paths instead of attachments:** I prefer linking to files and folders with their relative path instead of using the @-syntax, since it's easier to copy/paste the same prompt if needed.
 Sometimes Cursor doesn't parse the @-attachments as it should, and you will have to go in and edit them, which is a bit frustrating.
 - **Project Overview:** I ususally iterate on this with the agent to build a `project_overview.md` placed in a `.notes` folder.
 I make it describe the most important files (or all files) thoroughly, as well as documenting a high level description of my project.
-When this is does you can point to it like `[PROJECT OVERVIEW]: .notes/project_overview.md (important information, please read)` or similar. -**Yolo Mode:**
+When this is does you can point to it like `[PROJECT OVERVIEW]: .notes/project_overview.md (important information, please read)` or similar.
+- **Yolo Mode:**
   - ask: The agent will ask you in the beginning if you want to enable "YOLO MODE" or not, you answer with `yes|no`.
   - on: The agent will perform all actions, and work through the steps, with minimal human intervention.
   - off: The agent will stop and ask you if it should procees at strategic places in the process.